 What is an Oxycodone Addiction?

-Prescription pain medications like oxycodone can help many people who suffer from immense pain, but these medications are very addictive.
-Some people develop a problem with using the medication from the first time they use it.
+Prescription pain medications like oxycodone can help many people who suffer from serious pain, but these medications are very addictive.
+Some people develop an addiction to the medication the first time they use it.
 Other people may develop a dependency, which ends up morphing into an addiction.
 The sooner you can catch the signs of prescription medication abuse, the better your chances of recovery.

 There are many people who benefit from taking medications like oxycodone for problems with pain.
 However, for others, these meds end up hurting more than helping.
 Developing an addiction can happen to just about anyone.
 Because everyone is unique, addictions manifest in different ways.
 Oxycodone and other narcotic medications release dopamine, which is a natural hormone that gives pleasure.
 We need dopamine in order to survive, but only in moderation.